 We then assess the transmission of monetary policy to macroeconomic conditions.
-We do so using a panel regression specification that makes it possible to control for global shocks-arising for example from commodity prices and global financial conditions- that are well-known to strongly impact emerging markets (Rey, 2015; Miranda-Agrippino and Rey, 2020; Kalemli-Özcan, 2019).
-We find results that are consistent with theory predictions and in line with the evidence from advanced economies.
+We do so using a panel regression specification that makes it possible to control for global shocks-arising for example from commodity prices and global financial conditions-that are well-known to strongly impact emerging markets (Rey, 2015; Miranda-Agrippino and Rey, 2020; Kalemli-Özcan, 2019).
+We find results that are consistent with theory predictions and broadly in line with the evidence from advanced economies.
 A monetary policy tightening depresses economic activity.
 Industrial production declines fairly rapidly, reaching a trough after about 3 quarters.
 The unemployment rate increases more gradually but also more persistently.
 Tightening monetary policy also reduces inflationary pressures.
 The impact is relatively rapid on producer prices while consumer prices decline after a longer lag.
 We also find evidence that the exchange rate tends to appreciate in response to a monetary policy tightening.

-Lastly, we also examine the transmission of monetary policy using firm-level data.
+Lastly, we examine the transmission of monetary policy using firm-level data.
 This makes it possible to explore possible heterogeneity in the impact of monetary policy shocks depending on firms' financial conditions.
 Echoing the evidence from advanced economies, we find that a monetary policy tightening has considerably stronger contractionary effects on fixed capital investment by highly leveraged firms.
 We also find some evidence of stronger investment responses among firms with lower liquidity or that do not pay dividends.
 These results confirm that financial frictions are important determinants of monetary transmission even in emerging markets.

-In summary, the analysis provides encouraging evidence regarding the efficacy of monetary policy in emerging markets.
-Using our carefully constructed monetary policy shocks, we find that monetary policy wields considerable influence on financial markets, macroeconomic conditions, and firm-level decisions, broadly resembling the evidence based on advanced economies.
-Therefore, proverbial concerns associated with emerging markets' limited financial development, weaker institutional credibility, and heightened sensitivity to global financial conditions do not appear to fundamentally alter or impede monetary transmission.
+In summary, the analysis provides encouraging evidence regarding the effectiveness of monetary policy in emerging markets.
+Using our carefully constructed monetary policy shocks, we find that monetary policy wields considerable influence on financial markets, macroeconomic conditions, and firm-level decisions.